-French Cabbies Seek Payout For Lost Olympics Revenue
+French cabbies seek payout for lost Olympics revenue

 Some drivers had seen their income fall by 40 or 50 percent, they said.

-Last month, trade groups said that Paris shops, restaurants, and other establishments were facing an "unprecedented slump in business and footfall", blaming in part the "heavy security measures" during the Games.
+Last month, trade groups said that Paris shops, restaurants, bars and clubs were facing an "unprecedented slump in business and footfall", blaming in part the "heavy security measures" during the Games.

 Legal Disclaimer: